clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

    git clone https://github.com/openzfs/zfs.git /opt/src/zfs

 Remember where you check-out the git repository, because you will need it when you upgrade ZFS.
 I have chosen /opt/src/zfs, but you can choose any workspace you like.
-ZFS will not run from this location -- we will be copying the source code into a directory where DKMS can find it in the next step.
+ZFS will not run from this location -- we copy the source code into a DKMS directory in the next step.

 Compile the module
 ******************
 We will build the module using DKMS.
-This will help us keep the module up to date later as new kernels are released.
+This will keep the module up to date later as new kernels are released.

 You have already fetched the zfs codebase.
 Check out the tagged version